9 Tips for Boosting Your Metabolism and Supporting Fat Loss

 It is absolutely crucial to get sufficient healthy proteins, fats and fiber in our daily diet, and ideally in every meal, for blood sugar stabilization and a faster metabolism, both of which aid in weight loss.
 Also, including these 3 elements in each meal helps avoid the onset of sugar cravings.

-On the flip side, most people overestimate the amount of protein we need.
+On the flip side, people often overestimate the amount of protein we need.

-It’s become a widespread myth that we need to eat enormous amounts of protein to be strong, when in fact, overdosing on protein is leading to tons of health issues (particularly in industrialized countries).
+We don’t necessarily need to eat enormous amounts of protein to be strong; there is a lot more to it.
+Also, overdosing on protein can lead to tons of health issues.
 Excess animal protein and fat clog our cells, blood and colon.

 Read More